View Source SPARQL.Client (SPARQL.Client v0.5.0)

 Specifying the response format

-The SPARQL.Client can handle all of the specified result formats for SPARQL tuple results (JSON, XML, CSV and TSV) and for CONSTRUCT and DESCRIBE queries all RDF serialization formats supported by RDF.ex can be handled.
+The SPARQL.Client can handle all the specified result formats for SPARQL tuple results (JSON, XML, CSV and TSV) and for CONSTRUCT and DESCRIBE queries all RDF serialization formats supported by RDF.ex can be handled.

 If no custom Accept header is specified, all accepted formats for the resp. query form will be set automatically, with